 How is a Winner Declared

-When it comes to winning, there are a load of ways you can make money on boxing betting.
+When it comes to winning, there are a load of different outcomes in boxing betting.

 - KO/Knockout: A fighter is knocked down and cannot beat the referee’s count